RhoInc/open-source-handbook/README.md

 If you think your project would be a good candidate for open source release, contact us at [opensource@rhoworld.com](mailto:opensource@rhoworld.com).

-## Step-by-step for open source projects at Rho
+## Step-by-step guide for open source projects at Rho

 Creating and maintaining an open source project is a collaboration between the _Project Owner_ and _Rho's Open Source Committee_.
-This section describes 4 phases of open source development, and outlines who is responsible for each part of the process.
+This section describes 4 phases of open source development and outlines who is responsible for each part of the process.

 ### Phase 1 – Project Set-up